GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/Kubernetes/k8s-health.md

 ![image](../../img/k8s_health08.png)

 * Event overview: Describes the object and content of the exception inspection event
-* Abnormal details: Displays details of the disk abnormal performance indicator
+* Abnormal details: Displays details of the disk abnormal performance metric
 * Abnormal analysis: Displays the usage of the host with abnormal disk usage.
 You can click on the host to jump to the host details page for more information.

 ##### CPU usage Abnormal